-Research within the Centre is organized into five research programs.
+Research within the Centre is organized into six research programs.
 Each is designed to start from existing knowledge in a key area of Climate System Science.

 The programs will then build via critical mass to deliver cutting-edge research to inform global and regional climate modelling, particularly in respect of the Australian Community Climate and Earth-System Simulator (ACCESS) modelling system.

 The programs link significant research strengths across the five Australian universities with Partner Organizations to establish one of the largest focused efforts in Climate System Science in the world.

 The effects of tropical convection on Australia's climate

 Understanding the behaviour of atmospheric convection is enormously challenging.
 Tropical convection drives atmospheric flows that dominate Australian climate variability.
 Direct consequences of local convection such as intense rainfall, hail, wind bursts are critical to many impacts.
 Coordinated observational and modelling projects will first focus on process-based understanding of convection (e.g. the diurnal cycle, large-scale organization) and will ultimately build a world-leading representation of convective processes for climate models.

 Risks, mechanisms, and attribution of changes in Australian climate extremes

 Changes in the frequency and intensity of climate extremes pose a significant threat to the future of biogeophysical systems in Australia.
 Defining the risks posed to these systems requires improved understanding of the atmospheric, oceanic and terrestrial processes driving extremes in combination with advanced statistical techniques.
 This will enable us to tease out natural climate variations from anthropogenic signals using formal detection and attribution methods.

 The role of land surface forcing and feedbacks for regional climate